 1. Are you still open?

-Yes but we are working in small teams of essential Vets and Nurses only to enable us to continue to provide care for pets in an emergency.
+Yes but we are working in small teams of essential Vets and Nurses and reception cover to enable us to continue to provide care for all unwell pets.
 We will be available during our normal opening hours of 8am-7pm weekdays and 8am-12pm Saturdays but please do bear with us if you can't get through immediately.

-We are down to just one team of 3 staff members currently so we will be taking emergency calls only between 8-9am, 1-2pm and 5-7pm.
+We will be taking emergency calls only between 8-9am, 1-2pm and 6-7pm.
 You will be directed to the emergency mobile number when you call during these times and we will answer you promptly.